Poland urges EU to limit influx of Ukrainian grain | Headlines

 - Poland

-Poland wants the European Union to use all tools at its disposal to limit the amount of Ukrainian grain entering the bloc's market, the prime minister said on Wednesday, amid fury among farmers over the effect of imports on Polish grain prices.
+Poland wants the European Union to use all tools at its disposal to limit the amount of Ukrainian grain entering the EU market, the prime minister said on Wednesday, amid fury among farmers because imports have depressed Polish grain prices.

-Mounting anger in the countryside over the influx of Ukrainian grain poses a major headache for Poland's ruling nationalist Law and Justice (PiS) party in an election year, as its conservative voter base mainly lives in rural areas and small towns.
+The displeasure of farmers poses a major headache for the ruling nationalist Law and Justice (PiS) party in an election year as its conservative voter base mainly lives in rural areas and small towns.
 "We demand the use of all regulatory instruments - quotas, tariffs, which will limit or block the import of Ukrainian grain into Poland," Mateusz Morawiecki told a news conference.

 ($1 = 4.3212 zlotys)